dcos/demos/cicd/1.11/README.md

 ![Jenkins Pinned Hostname](img/jenkins_pinned_hostname.png)

 Once Jenkins is installed, if you don't have SSL certificates set up you'll need to configure Jenkins to accept an insecure registry so it can launch Docker images from it.
 This can be completed by following instructions in the <a href="https://docs.mesosphere.com/services/jenkins/advanced-configuration/">Jenkins Advanced Configuration</a> section of the DC/OS service documentation.
+You will use the DNS name you set up and the GitLab registry port (default 50000) when following these instructions.

 Now it's time to install GitLab.
 Just like Jenkins, we'll want to pin this to a hostname for this demo just in case the container restarts.
 In a production environment you'll want to mount external storage shared storage so that GitLab can move between nodes, but for a quick demo you may use the limited in-container non-persistent storage.
 In order to pin it to a node, go into the "Single Node" section of the configuration and put in the IP address of the private node you wish to run it on in the section for "pinned hostname".